Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 Some of the $\ell_0$ relaxation methods described in Section \ref{sec:intro} can be derived from a Type I perspective.
-For instance, by choosing an exponential prior for $p(\gamma_i)$ Eq. \eqref{eq:type 1} reduces to the $\ell_1$ regularization approach in Eq. \eqref{nnl1} with the interpretation of $\lambda$ as being determined by the parameters of the prior and the noise variance.
-Similarly, choosing a Gamma prior for $p(\gamma_i)$ Eq. \eqref{eq:type 1} reduces to:
+For instance, by choosing an exponential prior for $p(x_i)$, Eq. \eqref{eq:type 1} reduces to the $\ell_1$ regularization approach in Eq. \eqref{nnl1} with the interpretation of $\lambda$ as being determined by the parameters of the prior and the noise variance.
+Similarly, by choosing a Gamma prior for $p(x_i)$, Eq. \eqref{eq:type 1} reduces to

-which leads to the re-weighted $\ell_2$ approach to the S-NNLS problem described in \cite{grady2008compressive,chartrand2008iteratively}.
+which leads to the reweighted $\ell_2$ approach to the S-NNLS problem described in \cite{grady2008compressive,chartrand2008iteratively}.
 A unified Type I approach for the R-GSM prior can be readily derived using the approaches discussed in \cite{giri2015type, palmer2006variational}.